AnkitaO16/Simplotel/README.md

 ## Overview
 This repository contains the frontend implementation for the Simplotel assignment.
 It demonstrates a simple hotel-related web page structure using HTML, CSS, and assets.

+## About the Assignment
+The goal of this assignment is to create a clean and structured frontend layout for a hotel-related website using standard web technologies.
+It focuses on proper file organization, semantic HTML, and basic styling.

 ## Technologies Used
 - HTML5
 - CSS3